Aliases for BLM Gene

 GeneCards Summary for BLM Gene

 BLM (Bloom Syndrome RecQ Like Helicase) is a Protein Coding gene.
-Diseases associated with BLM include bloom syndrome and werner syndrome.
-Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include nucleic acid binding and ATPase activity.
-An important paralog of this gene is RECQL.
+Diseases associated with BLM include Bloom Syndrome and Werner Syndrome.
+Among its related pathways are Gene Expression and Integrated Breast Cancer Pathway.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and ATPase activity.
+An important paralog of this gene is WRN.

 UniProtKB/Swiss-Prot for BLM Gene